Last updated on September 11th, 2021 at 01:13 pm

 - More importantly for our purposes: it does not support the claim that data was falsified.
 And the evidence for the waning immunity claim is pretty strong.

-Note that there can still have been misdeeds around testing – including faking result – even if the issue is waning immunity.
-Fact finding can, hopefully, shed further light on this question.
+Note that there can still have been misdeeds around testing – including faking results – even if the issue is waning immunity.
+Fact-finding can, hopefully, shed further light on this question.
 And if there are, it’s appropriate to put them in the open and penalize Merck accordingly.
 Faking test results is – obviously – unacceptable, and if proven, merits a strong sanction.

 We will have to see – if the case goes to fact-finding, rather than a settlement between parties – what facts are found.
 By deciding the way he did, appropriately, on a legal standard that requires not denying someone their day in court unless they have nothing to show, the judge gave the relators a chance to prove their case.
 Let’s see what they make of it.

 This story refuses to die, according to an article in Fierce Vaccines, a pharmaceutical industry news service.
 The attorney representing the two Merck whistleblowers has written a public letter about Merck’s response.
 He claims that Merck is being “consistently evasive” in providing answers to his questions.